Start Here

 Bryce Holdaway Blog post by Bryce Holdaway

-Is Land Size still King?
+Is Land Size Still King?

-Look in my view, I think land size isn’t King anymore and I think in the 20th century it was and its largely driven by baby boomers who had the Great Australian Dream as an aspiration and their idea of the Great Australian Dream was a detached house on a quarter acre block, surrounded by garden with a barbecue in heels hoist and that was represented by TV shows that you watch at that time.
+Look in my view, I think land size isn’t king anymore and I think in the 20th century it was and its largely driven by baby boomers who had the Great Australian Dream as an aspiration and their idea of the Great Australian Dream was a detached house on a quarter acre block, surrounded by garden with a barbecue in heels hoist and that was represented by TV shows that you watch at that time.
 If you watch Neighbors that it was you know in housing, Country Practice, Coronation Street.
 It was all regarding to detached houses but if you think about the shows that Generation Y watching, the norm for them is apartment living generally New York apartment living.

 If you think Seinfeld, you think Friends and you think How I Met Your Mother, those types of programs are all high-density apartment living that Generation Y has grow up seeing as the norm.